RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

     To learn how to set this up, see [these examples](https://github.com/maxheld83/pandoc-action-example).
   2. If, instead, you want to install pandoc on the host machine *directly*, you can use thus [setup-pandoc](https://github.com/r-lib/actions/tree/master/setup-pandoc).
     This may take longer and does not offer the encapsulation of the docker images, but makes pandoc available in all steps, or even in different versions for matrix builds.
+- (abandoned since 2018) [panzer](https://github.com/msprev/panzer), adds the concept of 'styles' to pandoc.
+Styles control templates, metadata settings, pandoc command line options, and instructions to run filters and pre/postprocessors in a simple, reusable, and recombinable way.

 ## Preprocessors